 - Conferring with project personnel to identify and resolve problems.

-– Working with RENCI Finance and RENCI PI’s to develop project budgets and supervising project resources to assure projects stay on track and within budget.
+- Working with RENCI Finance and RENCI Pl’s to develop project budgets and supervising project resources to assure projects stay on track and within budget.

-– Providing program management to include strategic planning, communications, outreach to the funded collaborators to help manage team relations.
-Will work with the Senior Research Project Manager.
+- Providing program management to include strategic planning, communications, outreach to funded collaborators and project sponsors to help manage team relations.

 - Working with RENCI teams to write reports and providing additional project management for the RENCI proposal process to include tracking and gathering of required materials and creation of final documents.

-– Supporting event planning to execute events related to funded projects (workshops, hack-a-thons and cross team multi-institutional meetings).
+- Supporting event planning to execute events related to funded projects (workshops, hack-a-thons, training events, and cross team multi-institutional meetings).

-Relevant post-Baccalaureate degree required; for candidates demonstrating project coordination or funded research experience, will accept a relevant undergraduate degree and 3 or more years of relevant experience in substitution.
+Relevant post-Baccalaureate degree required (or foreign degree equivalent); for candidates demonstrating comparable independent research productivity, will accept a relevant Bachelor’s degree (or foreign degree equivalent) and 3 or more years of relevant experience in substitution.
+May require terminal degree and licensure.

 - Ability to plan and manage large, multi-faceted and specialized projects and assist with project events.